GeorgeDaoud3/SOFE4630U-MS3/README.md

    ```

 ## Configure Kafka Connector with MySQL source
-In this section, a database will be imported from MySQL server and its recods will be sent to Kafka Topics.
+In this section, a database will be imported from the MySQL server and its records will be sent to Kafka Topics.
-1. Log in to your **Confluent Kafka account** you created in the first milestone.
+1. Log in to the **Confluent Kafka account** you created in the first milestone.
 Make sure you are still in the trial period.
 2. Create a MySQL source connector.
    1. Within the cluster, choose **connectors**, click **Add Connector**, search for **MySQL**, and finally select **MySQL source**
-   2. Fill the configuration as in
+   2. Fill in the configuration as
       1. **Topic selection**:
-         * **Topic prefix** : **SM_**
+         * **Topic prefix**: **SM_**
       2. **Kafka credentials**: use the existing API key you have created in the first Milestone
       3. **Authentication**: Enter the information of the MySQL server we already have deployed on GKE
          * **Connection host**: The MySQL IP you obtained before